SrFit - Structure refinement from diffraction data

 For more information about the diffpy.srfit library, see the users manual at http://diffpy.github.io/diffpy.srfit.

-The diffpy.srfit package requires Python 2.7 and the following software:
+The diffpy.srfit package requires Python 3.5 or later or 2.7 and the following software:

 Optimizations involving crystal structures or molecules require

 - diffpy.structure - crystal structure container and parsers, https://github.com/diffpy/diffpy.structure

 - pyobjcryst - Crystal and Molecule storage, rigid units, bond length and bond angle restraints, https://github.com/diffpy/pyobjcryst

 Optimizations involving pair distribution functions PDF or bond valence sums require

 - diffpy.srreal - python library for PDF calculation, https://github.com/diffpy/diffpy.srreal

 Optimizations involving small angle scattering or shape characteristic functions from the diffpy.srfit.sas module require